hunter-college-ossd-spr-2020/project-evaluation/Blender_evaluation-1.md

 ### Summary
 Do you think  this is a project to which it would be possible to contribute in the course of a semester?
-* No, I would not be interested in possibly contributing to this project.
-I had a difficult time navigating through their repository, and was unable to evaluate things thoroughly.
+* No, we would not be interested in possibly contributing to this project.
+We had a difficult time navigating through their repository, and was unable to evaluate things thoroughly.
 Evidently, there were issues finding pull requests and the issue tracker.
-They also do not provide a handful of the important documentation, which I believe is necessary.
+They also do not provide a handful of the important documentation, which we believe is necessary.

 ### Installation Process
 Installing the software application with the source code was fairly simple and easy.
 At first I was slightly confused on how to do it, but after asking others and doing my research, I was able to manage.